HeliXonProtein/binding-ddg-predictor/README.md

 ```

 If you have satisfied all the dependencies, you can install the package after cloning the repo with:
+No additional packages will be installed except for the ddg-predictor package.

 ```bash
 pip install -e .